ryvoxr/notebook/school/college/princeton.md

 I spend the majority of my unstructured time developing personal projects, messing around with Linux, and assisting peers and teachers.
 I'm even helping a current college sophomore with her CS homework and enjoying the coursework.
-At Princeton I believe that my love of programming complemented with a strong courseload will develop my passion, knowledge, and skill in the field.
+At Princeton, I believe that my love of programming complemented with a strong courseload will develop my passion, knowledge, and skill in the field.

 I love programming from the ground up and dislike coding with abstraction I don't